inaamii/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3-paths : Create a script that counts the number of directories in the PATH.
 4-global_variables : Create a script that lists environment variables.
 5-local_variables : Create a script that lists all local variables and environment variables, and functions.
+6-create_local_variable : Create a script that crates a new local variable ,Name BEST , Value School